Caunton

 Caunton is a village and civil parish in the Newark and Sherwood district of Nottinghamshire on the A616, 6 mi north-west of Newark-on-Trent, in the NG23 postcode.
 The population of the civil parish at the 2011 census was 483, and this increased to 508 at the 2021 census.

+Etymology

+The name of Caunton first appears in the Domesday Book of 1086, as Calnestone and Calnestune, around 1160 as Kalnadatun, and in 1166–67 as Calnodeston and Calnoðeston.
+The name is thought to derive from an Old English personal name Cal(u)nōþ in its genitive form Cal(u)nōþes, compounded with the noun tūn ("estate").
+If so, the name once meant "Calnōth's estate".